-The most important difference between Layer 2 Tunneling Protocol (L2TP) and Point-to-Point Tunneling Protocol (PPTP) is that PPTP is a protocol with a maximum transmission unit of a single packet at IP level.
+The most important difference between Layer 2 Tunneling Protocol (L2TP) and Point-to-Point Tunneling Protocol (PPTP) is that PPTP is a protocol with a maximum transmission unit of a single packet at the IP level.
 L2TP, on the other hand, can transport any type of protocol.
 It can also be used for creating virtual private networks across the internet.

 Layer 2 Tunneling Protocol (L2TP) is a technology for tunneling Point-to-Point Protocol (PPP) over an IP network.
 L2TP does not provide any encryption or confidentiality by itself.
 It relies on the protocol being tunneled to provide encryption/decryption of the data packets.